gadael/gadael.com/source/en/legal/index.md

 (b) harm minors in any way;

-(c) impersonate any person or entity, including, but not limited to, a Gadael.com official, forum leader, guide or host, or falsely state or otherwise misrepresent Your affiliation with a person or entity;
+(c) impersonate any person or entity, including, but not limited to, a Gadael.com official, guide or host, or falsely state or otherwise misrepresent Your affiliation with a person or entity;

 (d) forge headers or otherwise manipulate identifiers in order to disguise the origin of any User Content transmitted through the Service;